 Allow 4 hours to do the 8.4 kilometres round-trip hike with 690 metres of elevation gain.

 A few things to take with you on these Kananaskis Trail hikes

 It’s always a good idea to carry a paper map (GPS batteries can die) so I’d highly recommend picking up a copy of the Gem Trek – Kananaskis Lakes map.
 It makes the trip planning that much easier.

-Before you head out on any of these hikes read Tips for Staying Safe in Bear Country.
-Be sure to carry a can of bear spray that’s easy to access.
-And always take the 10 hiking essentials.
 A few other things I like to take on every hike include lightweight hiking poles, a buff, an inflatable seat cushion for a more comfortable lunch and short gaiters in the summer to keep the small stones out.

 Where to stay on or near the Kananaskis Trail

 If you want to stay in the area you have three good choices – Mt Engadine Lodge – a personal favourite, Kananaskis Mountain Lodge (then you’re a hop, skip and a jump from the Kananaskis Nordic Spa, and the Kananaskis Wilderness Hostel for a lower budget option.